How many A.A. Inter-Groups are there?

 New York Inter-Group receives most of its income from A.A. group contributions.
-Other income is derived from Anniversary Club and personal contributions, Meeting Book and literature sales and the net proceeds from the Bill W. Dinner.
+Other income is derived from Anniversary Club and personal contributions, Meeting Book and literature sales.

 Detailed monthly financial statements and audited annual financial statements are distributed at quarterly Inter-Group Delegate meetings and are available anytime at the Inter-Group office.

-Groups with elected Inter-Group Delegates are informed by mail about all New York Inter-Group events.
+Groups with elected Inter-Group Delegates are informed by mail or email about all New York Inter-Group events.
 In addition, minutes of Inter-Group’s monthly Steering Committee meetings are mailed to Inter-Group Delegates.
-Inter-Group Delegates also receive New York Inter-Group’s newsletter, “Sober News.”

 At your home group’s next business meeting suggest that an Inter-Group Delegate be elected.
 Once this is done, complete and mail an updated Group Information form, with the name, address and phone number of your group’s Inter-Group Delegate to the New York Inter-Group office.
 Your group’s Inter-Group Delegate will then be added to New York Inter-Group’s mailing list.